• Skip to primary navigation

 Instructions

-• Cook: Heat the vegetable oil in a large wok or skillet then add the onion and carrot and cook for 1 minute over medium-high heat.
+• Heat the vegetable oil in a large wok or skillet then add the onion and carrot and cook for 1 minute over medium-high heat.
 Stir in the garlic and cook for 30 seconds or until aromatic.
 Add the prepared beef and spread it out as much as possible.
 Let it sear, without touching them for 2 minutes and then toss.
 Cook for another minute, tossing as necessary.

 Equipment